Young Scholars Program

 Please visit the ASSIST Center website https://assist.ncsu.edu/ for information on current ASSIST funded research, the investigators involved, and potential areas of research for Young Scholars.

-The program lasts for 5 weeks, June 12 – July 14, with follow up during the academic year.
+The program lasts for 6 weeks (with the week of July 4th off), June 17 – July 26, with follow up during the academic year.
 Students will receive a $1,000 stipend for their work as a Young Scholar.
 The program is for US citizens and permanent residents only and students must participate for the entire period of the program.
 Participants are required to attend all daily and weekly meetings, seminars, field trips and workshops.

-Complete applications must be received by March 10th, 2017.
+Complete applications must be received by March 1st, 2019.
+(Extension has been granted until April 10, 2019)

 Questions?
 Please Contact: